9600dev/mmr/README.md

 # Make Me Rich!
 ![money!](docs/moneyroll.jpg)

-Python based algorithmic trading platform similar to QuantRocket (www.quantrocket.com) and others.
-It uses the Interactive Brokers brokerage API's to route and execute its trades.
+Python based algorithmic trading platform similar to [QuantRocket](www.quantrocket.com) and others.
+It uses the Interactive Brokers brokerage API's to download historical data, and route/execute its trades.

-Features include:
+You can use MMR in three ways:

+1. Complete automated and algorithmic trading: MMR will subscribe to instrument ticks, pipe them to your algo, and you provide the signal for automatic trading.
+2. Fully interactive terminal prompt: get quotes, create, cancel, change orders etc from a live terminal prompt.
+2. Command line trading: get quotes, create, cancel and change orders etc, all from the Windows, MacOS or Linux command line.

+MMR hosts the Interactive Brokers Trader Workstation instance, maintains connection, ensures consistency and reliabilty between your Interactive Brokers account and your local trading book.
+It's opinionated about the programming abstractions you should use to program your algos, but will meet you at the level of abstraction you want.

+It relies on:

 * [RxPy 4.0](https://github.com/ReactiveX/RxPY) for asyncio pipelining and programming abstraction, and [vectorbt](https://github.com/polakowo/vectorbt) for algorithm programmability and backtesting.
-* Batch download of instrument data from [Interactive Brokers](https://www.interactivebrokers.com/en/home.php) and [Polygon.io](https://www.polygon.io)
+* Batch download of historical instrument data from [Interactive Brokers](https://www.interactivebrokers.com/en/home.php) and [Polygon.io](https://www.polygon.io).
-* [Arctic Timeseries and Tick Store](https://github.com/man-group/arctic) for tick data storage
+* [Arctic Timeseries and Tick Store](https://github.com/man-group/arctic) for tick data storage and super-fast retrieval.
+* No fancy Web x.x technologies, just simple and easily extended Python services.
+* Docker build and deploy on Ubuntu 20.04 LTS + Python 3.9.5.
 * and more...

 ### Status